Reference version

 Animating the splash screen

-See the with-splash-screen example on how to apply any arbitrary animations to your splash screen, such as a fade out.
-You can initialize a new project from this example by running npx create-react-native-app -t with-splash-screen.
+If you prefer to use custom animation, see the with-splash-screen example on how to apply any arbitrary animations to your splash screen.
+You can initialize a new project from this example by running npx create-expo-app --example with-splash-screen.

 API